In a health emergency

 Feel better

-You will learn new CBT skills that you can apply to your everyday life to prevent your problems from having a negative impact on your life, even after you have completed treatment.
+You will learn new CBT skills that you can apply to your everyday life to prevent your issues from having a negative impact on your life, even after you have completed treatment.

 The benefits of online therapy with ieso